0nua/realty-bot/readme.md

 `npm run start` will startup offline lambda app with dynamodb instance.

-For successful startup you need to install java on you machine.
+For successful startup you need to install java on your machine.

 `apt-get install openjdk-7-jre-headless`